marisarpo/horizons-week02/day1/1_horello/README.md

 Let's finish the first section of the landing page by adding an image and a button.
-Open the phase 2 files (you can close the phase 1 files: all of your CSS work will be applied in all future phases!) in your text editor and web browser.
+Open the phase 2 files (you can close the phase 1 files: all of your CSS work will be applied in all future parts!) in your text editor and web browser.

 We only need to apply one style to the image: adding a bottom margin,